CongducPham/PEPR_AgriFutur/Gateway/sensor-backup/README.md

 Full Manual Backup of your configured devices
 -------

-In the case you set up a WaziGate with a non-standard configuration, i.e. with devices and sensors that differ from the default starter-kit configuration, and/or with specific IIWA configurations, you can manually backup everything on the gateway as follows:
+In the case you set up a gateway with a non-standard configuration, i.e. with devices and sensors that differ from the default starter-kit configuration, and/or with specific IIWA configurations, you can manually backup everything on the gateway as follows:

 	> cd sensor-backup
 	> /home/pi/scripts/backup_everything.sh